 DomainsBot provides suggestions for lots of other Top Level Domains (TLDs) such as .net, and .info.
 I recommend sticking with .com until you find the one you want.
 DomainsBot shows available domains and also domains for sale and the asking price.

-Social media is important and it won't make sense if all of your preferred blog names are taken by others on your favourite social media channels.
-It's always a good idea to be consistent so try to match potential account names on Facebook, Instagram, Twitter and Pinterest with your target website name.
+Social media is important and it won't make sense if all of your preferred blog names are taken by others on your favorite social media channels.
+It's always a good idea to be consistent so try to match potential account names on Facebook, Instagram, Twitter, and Pinterest with your target website name.

-Use Nameck.com to quickly scab through social media platforms to see if your chosen name is available
+Use Namechk.com to quickly scan social media platforms like TikTok, Twitter, Twitch, and YouTube to see if your chosen name is available.

-- Check on the Wayback Machine at archive.org to see what the site was used for in the past.
-Go through each snapshot and verify that the domain hasn’t been used as a link portal, or a gambling site, or anything that looks suspicious.
+- Use the Wayback Machine at archive.org to see what the site was used for in the past.
+Go through each snapshot and verify that the domain hasn’t been used as a link portal, a gambling site, or anything that looks suspicious.

 - Use Google search to check the domain name.
 Don’t put the domain in the address bar.
 Type “yourdomainname.com” (including the quotes) to see what comes up.

-- Most importantly, let Google know that you’re changing domain.
+- Most importantly, let Google know that you’re changing your domain name.
 This is a very important step.
 Do not skip it unless you want to see your rankings and traffic drop to zero.